moonsdust/normaleveningvr/README.md

 # Normal Evening in the Sky VR

-A web vr built using A-Frame with changing colour text every time you refresh.
+A web vr built using A-Frame with the text changing colour every time you refresh.